MMarcus95/PR_project_Marchitto/README.md

 **INITIAL GUESS**

-The initial guess of the robot poses is extracted by the odometry integration, while the one of the landmark position is realized by triangulation.
+The initial guess of the robot poses is extracted by the odometry integration, while the one of the landmarks position is realized by triangulation.
 Two type of triangulations are implemented:

 - a triangulation with consecutive poses.
 A landmark is triangulated if and only if 2 consecutive poses have seen the same landmark and